dora-metrics/pelorus/docs/Configuration.md

 ![jira_issue](img/jira_issue.png)

-### Commit Time Exporter

-The job of the commit time exporter is to find relevant builds in OpenShift and associate a commit from the build's source code repository with a container image built from that commit.
-We capture a timestamp for the commit, and the resulting image hash, so that the Deploy Time Exporter can later associate that image with a production deployment.

-We require that all builds associated with a particular application be labeled with the same `app.kubernetes.io/name=<app_name>` label.

-Currently we support GitHub and GitLab, with BitBucket coming soon.
-Open an issue or a pull request to add support for additional Git providers!

-#### Annotated Binary (local) source build support
+### Annotations and local build support

-Commit Time Exporter may be used in conjunction with Builds where values required to gather commit time from the source repository are missing.
+Commit Time Exporter may be used in conjunction with Builds **where values required to gather commit time from the source repository are missing**.
 In such case each Build is required to be annotated with two values allowing Commit Time Exporter to calculate metric from the Build.

 To annotate Build use the following commands: